mikademus/cpp-assign/README.md

 ## Rationale

-cpp-assign is a helper that fills a gap in the Standard.
-Structured bindings creates new variables, while std::tie is arguably non-intuitively named and a C++11 construct with limited support for rvalues and move syntax and works with std::tuple, not std::pair.
-In contrast, cpp-assign leverages concepts and C++20 features to provide a lightweight and intuitive method of assigning from std::pair:s and std::tuple:s that respects recent language features.
+cpp-assign fills a gap in the C++ Standard Library by providing a modern, intuitive way to assign elements from std::pair and std::tuple to existing variables.
+Key advantages include:
+* Complements Structured Bindings: Structured bindings (C++17) create new variables, whereas cpp-assign updates existing ones.
+* Improves on std::tie: Unlike std::tie (C++11), which has a non-intuitive name, requires initialized variables, and lacks robust support for rvalues and move semantics, cpp-assign offers a cleaner syntax and stronger type safety.
+* C++20 Features: Leverages concepts (TupleLike, AssignableFrom) for compile-time checks, ensuring size and type compatibility.
+* Lightweight: Zero runtime overhead after optimization, with minimal compile-time cost.

 ## Installation